 Private carriers have swooped in and fulfilled the need for licensed wine shippers who need to ship wine.
 Local couriers may sometimes be a good option for shipping locally.
 However, for most using one of the big three shipping companies is best:

 If you are packaging wine on your own, purchase boxes capable of holding the weight of wine to be shipped.
-Secure multiple bottles inside with packaging material, securing the outside with strong adhesive tape.
+Some of the private shipping companies offer wine shipping boxes.
+Make sure to secure multiple bottles inside with packaging material, securing the outside with strong adhesive tape.
 Make sure the box will not split or break under load.

 Always request signature delivery from some to receive wine shipments.
 This will guarantee your package is not left on a front stoop.
 The enemy of wine is the elements.
 By forgoing a required delivery signature, packages could be left out in the hot sun, direct light, or freezing snow.